 As a general rule of thumb we recommend the trailer be washed about every four weeks and waxed in the spring and fall.
-In industrial areas cleaning and waxing should be done on a more frequent schedule.
+In coastal and industrial areas cleaning and waxing should be done on a more frequent schedule.
+When traveling through winter weather all road treatment chemicals should be removed immediately.